 The applications of students wishing to be admitted into the CCP program with lower than the stated admissions criteria will be reviewed by the CCP Admissions Committee for an admissions decision.
 All prospective public school students must:

-contact their high school about their intentions to participate in the CCP program by filling out the required Intent to Participate form;

-- · complete the CCP application by April 1, which includes submitting a school transcript, ACT or SAT scores, and Guidance Counselor and Parent Certification forms: and - submit a completed medical history form upon acceptance if the student plans to attend classes at the main campus in Mount Vernon.
-Students attending at other locations need to conform to that location's need for appropriate medical information.
+- · contact their high school about their intentions to participate in the CCP program by filling out the required Intent to Participate form; - complete the CCP application by April 1, which includes submitting a school transcript, ACT, SAT, or ACCUPLACER scores, and Guidance Counselor and Parent Certification forms; and - submit a completed medical history form upon acceptance if the student plans to attend classes at the main campus in Mount Vernon.
+Students attending at other locations need to conform to that location's need for appropriate medical information. - Accuplacer scores can only be used for admission to dual enrollment program, not for traditional undergraduate admission.